avizway1/nodescript/README.md

 ```

-STEP 5: INSTALL REQUIRED PACKAGES / INSTALL DEPENDENCIES.
+**STEP 5: INSTALL REQUIRED PACKAGES / INSTALL DEPENDENCIES.**

 ```bash
 npm install
 ```

-STEP 6: NODE.JS WILL INTERPRET AND EXECUTE THE CODE IN THE server.js FILE.
-THIS IS A COMMON PATTERN FOR RUNNING SERVER-SIDE JAVASCRIPT APPLICATIONS.
+**STEP 6: NODE.JS WILL INTERPRET AND EXECUTE THE CODE IN THE server.js FILE.
+THIS IS A COMMON PATTERN FOR RUNNING SERVER-SIDE JAVASCRIPT APPLICATIONS.**

 ```bash
 node server.js
 ```

-After following these steps, your Node.js server should be up and running.
-Make sure to replace `YOUR_SERVER_JS_CONTENT` with the actual content of your `server.js` file.
+**After following these steps, your Node.js server should be up and running.**